Quartz/interface/README.md

-# Prism UI
+# 🌈 Prism UI

 Prism UI is a React-based component library.
-It is part of the Prism design system for Quartz.
+It is part of the Prism design system for [Quartz](https://qz.com/).
 The goal of this library is to centralize and document the building blocks of our web front-end.
 By doing this we hope to:

-1) Make front-end web development easier by improving reusability.
+1. Make front-end web development easier by improving reusability.
-2) Provide a more consistent, performant and accessible experience for Quartz readers.
+2. Provide a more consistent, performant and accessible experience for Quartz readers.

-You can browse Prism UI components in Storybook at prism.qz.com.
+You can browse Prism UI components in Storybook at [prism.qz.com](https://prism.qz.com).
 Each Storybook component has a Canvas view, for previewing the component, and a Docs view for reading the full documentation.

 ### THIS REPOSITORY IS PUBLIC